Beaverdell Top Experiences

 - Prevent Wildfires

+Come experience this unique town, filled with history and outdoor adventure.
 Beaverdell is best known for its hiking and biking trails along the Great Trail.
 Unplug and rejuvenate as you camp along the Kettle River.
-Beaverdell has year round outdoor activities with the stunning background of Boundary country.
+There are year-round outdoor activities you can enjoy here and within the Boundary Country.

 Biking enthusiasts love the easy access to the Great Trail that connects Beaverdell to the Okanagan and Kootenay Regions.
-The trail is visible from the main street, and provides endless hours of cycling enjoyment.
-Imagine cycling former rail beds that connected communities during the mining boom.
-After a long day, re-energize with a warm meal and quiet rest at one of the local tenting and RV Parks.
+The trail is near the main street, and provides endless hours of cycling enjoyment.

 Trapping Creek Discovery Tour

-Enjoy a self-guided tour where you can witness efforts to restore rainbow trout habitat.
-There are three trails to tour June – October.
-Allow at least one hour to tour all three trails.
+Enjoy a self-guided tour where you can be a witness to the restoration of this rainbow trout habitat.
+There are three trails to tour from June – October.
+You should allow yourself at least one hour to tour all three trails.
+See page 10 of this guide for more information.

 Fishing around Beaverdell